defactor-com/documentation/docs/back-end-api/erc20CollateralToken/graphql.md

 ### `Get Dollar Price For Token`

-Get dollar price for token.
+Get the dollar price for token.

 **HTTP Request Method**: POST